Laughingthrush: Taxonomy

-The family Leiothrichidae was introduced (as a subfamily Leiotrichanae) by the English naturalist William Swainson in 1832.
 A comprehensive molecular phylogenetic study of the family published in 2018 led to substantial revision of the taxonomic classification.
 The laughingthrushes in the genus Garrulax were found to belong to three separate clades that had diverged in the Miocene 7–9 million year ago.
-The genus was therefore split with Garrulax restricted to one clade and the genera Pterorhinus and Ianthocincla resurrected for the other two clades.
-The genus Turdoides was also split and species moved into the resurrected genus Argya.
+The genus was therefore split, with Garrulax restricted to one clade, and the genera Pterorhinus and Ianthocincla resurrected for the other two clades.
+The genus Turdoides was also split, and several species moved into the resurrected genus Argya.
+A year earlier, the four species of laughingthrushes endemic to the Western Ghats in India were separated into a new genus Montecincla.

-In a separate change, the crocias were moved to the genus Laniellus Swainson, 1832 which has priority over Crocias Temminck, 1836.
+In a separate change, the crocias were moved to the genus Laniellus Swainson, 1832, an older name which has priority over Crocias Temminck, 1836.

 The cladogram below showing the phylogenetic relationship of the Leiothrichidae to other families is based on a study of the babblers by Tianlong Cai and collaborators published in 2019.
+The inclusion of the genus Alcippe in Leiothrichidae remains uncertain after these studies; the molecular studies variously place the genus as the sister to the ground babblers in Pellorneidae, or in Leiothrichidae.
+The Alcippe fulvettas are smaller than the rest of the laughingthrush family, but also more arboreal and have weaker legs than the ground babblers; on that basis Cai placed them in their own new family, Alcippeidae.

 The cladogram below shows the phylogenetic relationships between the genera in the family Leiothrichidae based on a study by Alice Cibois and collaborators published in 2018.